juicedata/juicefs/docs/en/hadoop_java_sdk.md

 JuiceFS use local mapping of `user` and `UID`.
 So, you should [sync all the needed users and their UIDs](sync_accounts_between_multiple_hosts.md) across the whole Hadoop cluster to avoid permission error.
 You can also specify a global user list and user group file, please refer to the [relevant configurations](#other-configurations).

-### 3. Filesystems
+### 3. File system

 You should first create at least one JuiceFS file system to provide storage for components related to the Hadoop ecosystem through the JuiceFS Java SDK.
 When deploying the Java SDK, specify the metadata engine address of the created file system in the configuration file.

-To create a file system, please refer to [JuiceFS Quick Start Guide](https://github.com/juicedata/juicefs/blob/main/docs/zh_cn/quick_start_guide.md).
+To create a file system, please refer to [JuiceFS Quick Start Guide](quick_start_guide.md).

-> **Note**: Use JuiceFS storage in a distributed system.
-W hen creating a file system, please plan the object storage and database to be used reasonably to ensure that they can be accessed by each node in the cluster.
+> **Note**: If you want to use JuiceFS in a distributed environment, when creating a file system, please plan the object storage and database to be used reasonably to ensure that they can be accessed by each node in the cluster.

 ### 4. Memory

-JuiceFS Hadoop Java SDK need extra 4 * [`juicefs.memory-size`](#io-配置) off-heap memory at most.
+JuiceFS Hadoop Java SDK need extra 4 * [`juicefs.memory-size`](#io-configurations) off-heap memory at most.
 By default, up to 1.2 GB of additional memory is required (depends on write load).

 ## Client compilation